Vue

 <OptionsMenu>

-<RouterLink to="/about">{{ t('about') }}</RouterLink>
+<RouterLink to="/about">{{ t("about") }}</RouterLink>

-<RouterLink to="/settings">{{ t('settings') }}</RouterLink>
+<RouterLink to="/settings">{{ t("settings") }}</RouterLink>

-<a href="https://www.cloudfone.com/dev-privacy">
+<a href="https://www.cloudphone.tech/dev-privacy">

-{{ t('privacy') }}
+{{ t("privacy") }}

 </a>